MainMemory/KEHDX/Data/Scripts/Diffs.md

 - Chaos Emerald, End Point, Fall Start, and Water Mover are custom objects, they don't need to be "updated" with cleanup or anything
 - Act Finish: Final Menu
 - Death Event: Remove unnecessary Origins code, increment `death.count`
-- Debug Mode: A single notable change, just don't have the `Tails Object` spawn when Tikal should instead
 - Title Card: Remove some unnecessary stuff, and make it draw Green rather than Blue

 # Sonic 1 Scripts